 Case management is offered to all clients at Onslow Women's Center free of charge to them.
-We provide confidential support services, safety planning, advocacy, and self-sufficiency to battered women with abused and neglected children, the program successfully promotes safety for mothers and children.
+We provide confidential support services, safety planning, advocacy, and self-sufficiency to survivors and their families.
+The program successfully promotes safety for mothers and children.
 Each client also receives advocacy/referral services to help with obtaining the appropriate community resources (financial assistance, emotional stability, and educational benefits).

 When a client is referred from any community agency to the Onslow Women Center, all parties receives case management, counseling/education, referral and follow-up.
 Community agency referrals also have access to other resources and programs available throughout the center.
 Each client referred by another community agency, must complete three domestic violence educational sessions and follow-up to stay in compliance with the program.
 Counseling/advocacy services are free and ongoing even if the case is closed.
 Letters of conclusion will be given to verify or finalize services.
 Clients must complete a safety plan as part of the program, which increases safety and give strategies in preparing them in advance for the possibility of further violence.